Kult ov Azazel: History

-2012 began with Kult ov Azazel co-headlining a show in their hometown of Fort Lauderdale, FL with Cannibal Corpse.
+2012 began with Kult ov Azazel co-headlining a show in their hometown of Fort Lauderdale, Florida, with Cannibal Corpse.
 Also in January 2012 Negativity Records released the split 7-inch between Kult ov Azazel and Teratism titled "In League With Satan".
 In February Xaphan was interviewed for the black metal documentary "Out of The Black" and the band announced the addition of Amduscias to handle future guitar/vocal duties.
 It was announced in June 2012 that Xul had returned to the band.
-Kult ov Azazel returned to Puerto Rico to headline the Metal Demolition Festival which saw the band playing as a 5 piece with the addition of Armanen back on guitar.
+Kult ov Azazel returned to Puerto Rico to headline the Metal Demolition Festival which saw the band playing as a 5-piece with the addition of Armanen back on guitar.
 By 2013 Xul once again took leave from the band and Amduscias was replaced by former session guitarist Necrol.
-The bass position was filled by Vastator and Kult ov Azazel continued on as a five piece.
+The bass position was filled by Vastator and Kult ov Azazel continued on as a five-piece.
 With this lineup the band headlined the only show for the year in Miami, FL during the month of October at the first annual Black Kvlt Fest.

 The year 2014 was spent on further writing of the new album and more pre-production on it.
 The band headlines both Wrath of the Goat III & IV with Archangel Sin Scythe (Led By Serpents/Element Of Eclipse) filling in on drums for the WotG III Festival in Wilkes-Barre, PA and with Paul Collier (ex-Angel Corpse) filling in drums for the WotG IV held in Chicago, IL.
 In October 2014 Kult ov Azazel announce that Hag (ex-Pact) had joined the band as vocalist.

 On January 1, 2016, Kult ov Azazel revealed a new pre-production demo track of "Corpus Edimus, Sanguinem Bibimus" on their Facebook page.
 The pre-pro demo track featured a guest solo by Phil Fasciana of Malevolent Creation.
 At this time, the band has half of the album recorded as a pre-production demo and continues to forge forward with the pre-production recordings.
 "Violators of the Covenant" will be the first album recorded with the new lineup and will be the first recording appearances of Hag (vocals), Necrol (guitar), Armanen (bass), along with longtime members Xaphan (guitar/vocals) and Hammer (drums).
 The album will be recorded and produced by the band at S.B.S.
 Studio in Fort Lauderdale, FL and will include ten tracks.
 Once the pre-pro demo is finished a three-song demo will be shopped around to labels for a deal.